The Offering (2023 film): Release

-Reception
+Critical reception

-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 79% based on 42 reviews.
-The site's consensus reads: "Within the outline of it's fairly standard story, The Offering puts a unique--and often genuinely scary--spin on demonic possession horror tropes".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 76% based on 45 reviews.
+The site's consensus reads: "Within the outline of its fairly standard story, The Offering puts a unique--and often genuinely scary--spin on demonic possession horror tropes".
 On Metacritic, the film has a weighted average score of 60 out of 100, based on 7 critics, indicating "mixed or average reviews".

 In a review for Variety, Dennis Harvey described The Offering as "a lively but cluttered pileup of jump scares with too few original ideas".
 Comparing it to 2019's The Vigil, Harvey referred to the film as the "showier affair of the two" and points out that it lacks The Vigil's "atmospheric dread and psychological plausibility, resulting in a jump-scare-riddled contraption ultimately more cheesy than frightening."
 He praised the production design and camerawork, and stated that most of the actors "do decent work".
 He criticized The Offering's "short-attention-spanned, obvious overall approach, which sacrifices credibility for increasingly cluttered, ineffectual shocks" and concludes his review by stating that The Offering is at no risk of being boring, but is "just too much".

 Brian Tallerico of RogerEbert.com gave the film 2.5 out of 4 stars, referring to it as a "surprisingly strong genre alternative".
 He noted that the "performances are a mixed bag", with the older actors seeming to "understand the assignment" better than their younger counterparts.
 Tallerico also criticized the brightness level on certain scenes, describing the film as "often too well-lit".

 Christian Zilko of IndieWire gave the film a grade of A− and praised its craftsmanship and production design.
 He wrote: "There's no shortage of great movies about exorcising demons from people's bodies, but this might be the best film about trying to keep one in".
 Marco Vito Oddo of Collider gave the film a B, stating that "The Offering won’t get any points for originality, but people looking for well-crafted horror can’t go wrong with Park’s latest film".
 He pointed out that The Offering was "too reliant on jumpscares" but went on to praise Allan Corduner and Paul Kaye's performances and noted that despite its lack of originality, it still delivered "good-old fashion horror fun".